FC-TTD/index-tts/packages/ttd_fastapi_utils/README.md

 - `check_health(app, is_ready: Optional[bool] = None, default_unhealthy_detail: str = "CUDA 错误导致不健康")`
 - `mount_health_route(app, path: str = "/health")`
 - `setup_cuda_health(app, ...)`

+Parameters (selected):

+- `terminate_on_unhealthy: bool = True`
+  When health flips to unhealthy (the last N tracked results are CUDA failures), a background thread sends SIGTERM to the current process (after a short delay) to trigger container restart.
+If the process does not exit after grace period, the thread calls `os._exit(1)` as a last resort.
+Set to `False` in local development if you prefer to keep the process running for debugging.

 Environment variables: